brandstrat-sas/omldeploytool/systemd/README.md

 We are going to propose a reference inventory, where the cloud provider is supposed to give us the connection data to Postgres.
 The parameter *postgres_host* must be assigned the corresponding connection string.
-Then it is simply a matter of adjusting the other connection parameters, according to whether we are going to need to establish an SSL connection, set the *postgres_ssl: true* and don't forget to set *postgres_out: true*
+Then it is simply a matter of adjusting the other connection parameters, according to whether we are going to need to establish an SSL connection, set the *postgres_ssl: true*
 If the PostgreSQL service involves a cluster with more than one node, then it can be activated by *postgres_ha: true* and *postgres_ro_host: X.X.X.X* to indicate that the queries are impacted on the cluster replica node.